OpenUp-Technologies/Themes-SDK/README.md

 The theme must be built in Unity, your objects and base map must be prefabs built in Unity.

+**IMPORTANT:** Assets bundled with Unity 2022.3 or later seem to not load with Aryzon.World 2023.0.3 or earlier.

 #### Newtonsoft.Json

 Due to limitations with the standard Unity JSON package you need to add the Newtonsoft.JSON library.